Spinal Decompression vs Chiropractic Care for Disc Pain

 Fort Myers decompression care

-City of Palms Chiropractic offers spinal decompression in Fort Myers as part of a conservative care approach for disc-related symptoms.
-People with overlapping tendon or soft tissue pain can also review shockwave therapy.
-Call (239) 690-7794 or schedule a free consultation.
+City of Palms Chiropractic offers spinal decompression in Fort Myers as part of a conservative care approach for selected disc-related symptoms.
+People comparing options can also read our herniated disc vs bulging disc guide or call (239) 690-7794 to ask whether a free consultation makes sense.

 Frequently Asked Questions